fpoussin/QtUsb/README.md

 **Qt Creator**
 The module can also be built normally within QT creator regardless of the platform.
-All dependencies are built with qmake.
+All dependencies are built with cmake.

 ## Using

 **Option 1: Using the module (static or dynamic)**
-You'll need to add the module to your project file:
+You'll need to add the module to into CMakeLists.txt:
 ```
-qt += usb
+find_package(Qt6 REQUIRED COMPONENTS QtUsb)
 ```
 Include headers:
 ```